-Mark Kilian is most known for his ethnic flavored scores like the Oscar winning Tsotsi, Eye In The Sky (Helen Mirren, Aaron Paul, Alan Rickman,) Traitor (Don Cheadle, Guy Pierce,) Rendtion (Meryl Streep, Jake Gyllenhall, Reese Witherspoon,) the Indian film Before The Rains (Linus Roache, Jennifer Ehle,) Bless Me Ultima and the Mexican Film North By El Norte (Danny Trejo.)
+Mark Kilian is most known for his ethnic flavored scores like the Oscar winning Tsotsi, Eye In The Sky (Helen Mirren, Aaron Paul, Alan Rickman,) Traitor (Don Cheadle, Guy Pierce,) Rendtion (Meryl Streep, Jake Gyllenhall, Reese Witherspoon,) the Merchant Ivory produced Before The Rains (Linus Roache, Jennifer Ehle,) Bless Me Ultima produced by Christy Walton of Walmart fame and the Mexican Film North By El Norte (Danny Trejo.)

 His TV work includes HBO’s 41, ABC’s Killer Women and Daybreak, Fox’s Kitchen Confidential and Jake In Progress and Hallmark’s King Solomon’s Mines and Icon.
 He has also written music for many high profile TV commercials including Apple, Toyota, Budweiser, American Express and Microsoft.

 Kilian cut his teeth in Hollywood writing additional music, orchestrating and electronic production for movies such as The Matrix Reloaded, Red, The Animatrix, Elektra, and Copycat.

 He has 3 albums out under the name The Gravy Street which have received airplay in Los Angeles and also 2 albums with the electronica duo Ape Quartet.
 He also did string arrangements for Glenn Hughes (Deep Purple) on his solo album Music For The Divine and a KCRW sponsored remix of an Ozomatli song with Anne Litt, as well as music for the Getty exhibition The Aztec Pantheon.